 ABOUT

-Recent exhibitions include, New Directions in Fiber Art (2019) Montclair Art Museum, Montclair, NJ, Art 31: Fiber (2018) Art and History Museums of Maitland, Maitland FL, Out of the Seam (2016) Haas Gallery, Bloomsburg University, Bloomsburg, PA, Empire of Dirt (2015) Paul Robeson Galleries, Newark, NJ, Resilience (2014) Eastern China Normal University, Shanghai China, Of the Land (2013) She has also shown internationally in Croatia and China.
+Recent exhibitions include, (Un)Common Thread (2023) Art & History Museums of Maitland, Maitland, FL, Vivid Visions(2023), Art150 Jersey City, NJ, Re/Structure (2022) CANO Oneonta, NY, New Directions in Fiber Art (2019) Montclair Art Museum, Montclair, NJ, Art 31: Fiber (2018) Art and History Museums of Maitland, Maitland FL, Out of the Seam (2016) Haas Gallery, Bloomsburg University, Bloomsburg, PA, Empire of Dirt (2015) Paul Robeson Galleries, Newark, NJ, Resilience (2014) Eastern China Normal University, Shanghai China, Of the Land (2013) Woman Made Gallery, Chicago IL She has also shown internationally in Croatia and China.

 Video courtesy: